bhelx/bhelx.simst.im/_posts/2023-01-01-why-webassembly.md

 I felt similarly when I first hand built a TTL computer.
 I made a toolchain and emulator to go along with it.
 I believe doing this re-invigorated my passion for computers.
-These momements always come with a feeling of fun and an uncontrollable outpouring of ideas.
+These moments always come with a feeling of fun and an uncontrollable outpouring of ideas.
 Everytime I get this feeling I've been rewarded for following it.

 I feel similar feelings about WebAssembly.